curv3d/curv/docs/language/Arrays.md

 and vectors of booleans, so there must be a use in geometric programming.
 In GLSL, you can feed a bool vector into any() and all().

-In TeaCAD, all of the numeric operators are generalized to operate on 'tensors'.
+In Curv, all of the numeric operators are generalized to operate on 'tensors'.
 But the relational and boolean operators shouldn't be overloaded this way.
 Instead, we'll use different names for the pointwise versions.
 Why:
 * `==` can't be generalized to pointwise operation across arrays since it